 - I used a wooden tart tamper but you can simply use your fingers to do this job.

-step 3 - Make cheesecake filling
+step 3 - Make the Butterfinger cheesecake filling.

 - Beat 16 ounces of cream cheese on low speed using an electric mixer or mix by hand until smooth and creamy.